vishal230400/eRUPT_Tasks/task3/README.md

 ![LARGE](output_singlerange/LARGE_GetRange_Times.png)
 ![SERIAL](output_singlerange/SERIAL_GetRange_Times.png)

+- **Observations**:
+    - SMALL, MEDIUM, LARGE, SERIAL does batches in fetching with 256,1000,4096,80000 bytes, according to implementation.
+Their results also would be in the same, in our case since k,v size is more than 80k bytes, so Latency of SMALL>MEDIUM>LARGE>SERIAL
+    - ITERATOR byte range increases as iteration increases starts with 4096, 6144, 9216, 13824, 20736, 31104, 46656, 69984, 80000, 120000, so I expected performance to be similar to that of MEDIUM.
+    - According to code, WANT_ALL and SERIAL are interlinked as same at few points, so I feel both must have similar performance, but WANT_ALL seem to have better performance than SERIAL.
 - **Accomplishment**: Successfully created a C code to interact with FoundationDB, and retrieve 10k Key-Value pairs using different streaming modes.
 - **SubTask Completion**: The sub-task was fully completed.
-- **Obstacles**:
-    - The observations seems to be different to that of in JAVA, so I am bit confused on the behaviour, maybe I have made some mistake in my implementation.

 ## Compare single getrange vs multiple getranges sent in parallel:
 ```